cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 }
 ```

 `construct` queries generally have have two bodies.
-After the
+The first is just
-`construct` keyword which is the target RDF the user wishes to
+after the `construct` keyword.
+This first body is the target RDF the
-create.
-The `from` keyword here serves a similar purpose as it does in
+user wishes to create.
+The `from` keyword here serves a similar
-the `select` query form and denotes that the user is interested in
+purpose as it does in the `select` query form and denotes that the
-having the Triplestore consider the entire dataset when running the
+user is interested in having the Triplestore consider the entire
-query.
-The `where` keyword denotes the pattern that the Triplestore
+dataset when running the query.
+The `where` keyword denotes the
-should match.
-In this case, the pattern is the same as the RDF that
+pattern that the Triplestore should match.
+In this case, the pattern
-the `construct` clause constructs.
-The effect of this is to extract
+is the same as the RDF that the `construct` clause constructs.
+The
-the sub-graph of all of Báeth's children from the entire graph of all
+effect of this is to extract the sub-graph of all of Báeth's children
-of IrishGen.
-This makes it possible to visualise.
-It is no use to
+from the entire graph of all of IrishGen.
+This makes it possible to
-attempt to visualise the entire graph as a user would most likely get
+visualise.
+It is no use attempting to visualise the entire graph as a
-lost or confused.
-Extracting and visualising sub-graphs allows the
+user would most likely get lost or confused.
+Extracting and
-user to target persons of interest and their genealogical information
+visualising sub-graphs allows the user to target persons of interest
-without becoming overloaded by extraneous information.
-Additionally,
+and their genealogical information without becoming overloaded by
-attempting to render visualisations of vast graphs is a huge
+extraneous information.
+Additionally, attempting to render
-computational task and most user's machines would not be powerful
+visualisations of vast graphs is a huge computational task and most
-enough to accomplish it.
+users machines would not be powerful enough to accomplish it.

 As an aside, the above query can be written more concisely by using
 the single body form of `construct`, which can be useful when the user